LLM Collaboration With Multi-Agent Reinforcement Learning: Cooperative MARL for LLM Collaboration

 Most tasks cannot be resolved in one turn.
 Users, external models, or systems validate the solutions and provide additional requirements or suggestions for LLMs.
 These components also serve as part of the environment for LLM collaboration, whose states may change based on the agents' outputs.
 The updates are embedded into prompts for subsequent turns.
 This iterative process continues until the task is successfully completed or a predefined turn limit is reached.

-As discussed by a number of companies \cite{nvidia_llm_agents, anthropic_multi_agent}, a team of agents could be used to generate a complex codebase.
+As discussed by a number of companies \cite{nvidia_llm_agents, anthropic_multi_agent}, a team of agents could generate a complex codebase.
 The code would be difficult, costly, and time-consuming to generate with a single agent, but a group of LLMs could do so quickly and cheaply.
-None of these agents is self-interested, but they are trainable in a scheme such as the one discussed below.
+None of these agents is self-interested, but they can be trained using a scheme such as the one in this paper.
 Using a joint reward allows agents to specialize as needed to complete the task without complex prompt or reward engineering.